s2l1/Headless-Samourai-Dojo/README.md

 Configure your dojo installation by editing all 3 .conf.tpl files.

-Edit docker-bitcoind.conf.tpl and provide a new value for the following parameters.

 `$ nano docker-bitcoind.conf.tpl`
 ```
 BITCOIND_RPC_USER = login protecting the access to the RPC API of your full node,